KarlPeter5039/border.py/README.md

 border.py batch-processes images from a folder, automatically detects orientation, applies configurable white borders, optionally sharpens resized images, and exports polished JPEGs optimized for Instagram posting.

 Designed especially for:
-- film photographers
-- scanned negatives
-- fine-art presentation
-- minimalist Instagram aesthetics
+- photographers who really want to add that white frame around their boring images to really make them *POP*
+- works best on 2x3 or 3x2 (portrait or landscape) images with a bottom edge width greater than 1440 pixels
-- gallery-style framing
+- output is gallery-style framing

 ---